 - (e) Use Restrictions.
 Customer shall not, and shall not permit any other Person to, access or use the Services, Documentation, Collection Software or Provider System except as expressly permitted by this Agreement.
-Customer shall not at any time, directly or indirectly, and shall not permit any Authorized Users to: (i) copy, modify, or create derivative works of the Provider IP, in whole or in part; (ii) rent, lease, lend, sell, license, sublicense, assign, distribute, publish, transfer, or otherwise make available the Provider IP; (iii) reverse engineer, disassemble, decompile, decode, adapt, or otherwise attempt to derive or gain access to any software component of the Provider IP, in whole or in part; (iv) remove any proprietary notices from the Services, Collection Software or Documentation; (v) access or use the Provider IP for purposes of competitive analysis of the Provider IP, the development, provision, or use of a competing software service or product or any other purpose that is to the Provider's detriment or commercial disadvantage; (v) use the Provider IP in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any person, or that violates any applicable law or (vi) upload, submit, post or otherwise transmit Personal Information in connection with Customer’s or any Authorized User’s use of the Services.
+Customer shall not at any time, directly or indirectly, and shall not permit any Authorized Users to: (i) copy, modify, or create derivative works of the Provider IP, in whole or in part; (ii) rent, lease, lend, sell, license, sublicense, assign, distribute, publish, transfer, or otherwise make available the Provider IP; (iii) reverse engineer, disassemble, decompile, decode, adapt, or otherwise attempt to derive or gain access to any software component of the Provider IP, in whole or in part; (iv) remove any proprietary notices from the Services, Collection Software or Documentation; (v) access or use the Provider IP for purposes of competitive analysis of the Provider IP, the development, provision, or use of a competing software service or product or any other purpose that is to the Provider's detriment or commercial disadvantage; (v) use the Provider IP in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any person, or that violates any applicable law or (vi) except in connection with the use of Collection Software, upload, submit, post or otherwise transmit Personal Information in connection with Customer’s or any Authorized User’s use of the Services.

 - (f) Reservation of Rights.
 Provider reserves all rights not expressly granted to Customer in this Agreement.
 Except for the limited rights and licenses expressly granted under this Agreement, nothing in this Agreement grants, by implication, waiver, estoppel, or otherwise, to Customer or any third party any intellectual property rights or other right, title, or interest in or to the Provider IP.